PAYING TRAFFIC E-CHALLAN FOR MUMBAI- GUIDELINES TO FOLLOW

-A department supervised by the Brihanmumbai Police, or more generally called the Mumbai Police is the traffic police department in Mumbai.
+Department supervision occurs by the Brihanmumbai Police, or Mumbai Police is the traffic police department in Mumbai.
 The traffic police in Mumbai are in charge of upholding law and order on urban roads, as in all other cities.
 They maintain traffic smoothly and prevent undesirable congestion.
-With regard to e-Challans, the traffic police play a vital part as they monitor the whole operation from the online collection and payment to someone who violates the rules.
+In addition, to, E-Challan for Mumbai the traffic police play a vital part as they monitor the whole operation from the online collection. after that payment to someone who violates the rules.

-•The vehicle must come to a complete stop without crossing the stop line when the traffic light turns RED.
-The car will be used as an offence if it has passed the stop line.
+- The vehicle must come to a complete stop without crossing the stop line when the traffic light turns RED.
+The car will be used as an offense if it has passed the stop line.

 •The driver must be vigilant and ready when the traffic light turns AMBER.
 The AMBER light is the driver’s warning that the car starts as the light changes.

 •The driver has to drive ahead if the traffic light turns GREEN.
-When the signal is at a crossroads, the driver must move cautiously if a new car is looking to rush into the light.
+When the signal is at a crossroads, the driver must move cautiously.

 WHAT IS AN E-CHALLAN AND HOW IT WORKS?

 As the financial capital of India, Mumbai was one of the first towns to develop e-Challan.
-When an offender is identified by traffic police officials, the Traffic Challan system instantly updates.
+When identification of an offender occurs by traffic police then the Traffic Challan system instantly updates.

 If you find yourself with an E-Challan and don’t know how to go about paying it, here is a step-by-step guide to help you.

-https://mahatrafficechallan.gov.in/payechallan/PaymentService.htm and enter all the details such as registration number and last 4 digits of the chassis number.
+Above all, enter all the details such as the registration number and last 4 digits of the chassis number.

-•Step 2: Once logged in, you will be redirected to a page that displays the fines and an option to choose the payment method.
+- Step 2: After logging, you will redirect to a page that displays the fines. also, it has an option to choose the payment method.

 •Step 3: You can choose to make the payment through your debit or credit card or you can also choose to pay through mobile wallets such as PayTM and Mobikwik.